CoDinAIy/Rock-Paper-Scissors/README.md

 3. Press Ctrl+Shift+J (Windows, Linux) or Command+Shift+J (macOS)
 4. Navigate from "Elements" to "Console" on the top
 5. Paste the code, follow the game instructions and enjoy!

+*UPDATE*
+Added user interface and clicks of buttons to play with computer instead of running solely on console